-As at 31 October 2021, the Company had four non-executive Directors including the Chairman, comprising three male (75%) and one female (25%).
+As at 31 October 2022, the Company had five non-executive Directors including the Chairman, comprising three male (60%) and two female (40%) directors.
 On 1 February 2022, June Aitken and Craig Cleland joined the Board, bringing with them a wealth of experience and skills.

-Biographical details can be found on pages 36 and 37.
-As part of the recruitment process, the Board was mindful of the Company's policy on diversity which is contained in the Corporate Governance statement (see page 38).
+Biographical details can be found on pages 37 and 38.
+As part of the recruitment process, the Board was mindful of the Company's policy on diversity which is contained in the Corporate Governance statement (see pages 39 and 40).

-Mark Smith who had served as a Non-Executive Director since the launch of the Company in December 2015, retired from the Board during the year, at the Company's AGM on 26 March 2021.
+John Scott who had served as a Non-Executive Director since the launch of the Company in December 2015, retired from the Board during the year, at the Company's AGM on 22 March 2022.